-Just as the tread on your tires wears away over time, the cartilage that cushions your joints can wear away, too, in a condition known as osteoarthritis.
-And without enough cushioning, the bones of a joint will hurt when they rub against each other.
+Just as the tread on your tires wears away over time, the cartilage that cushions your joints can break down, too.
+It's a condition called osteoarthritis.
+And without enough padding, your bones will hurt when they rub against each other.

-What's 'significant'?
+What's "significant"?
 "Every 10 pounds you lose will reduce pain by 20%," says Charles Bush-Joseph, MD, of Rush University Medical Center.

 "The more joints move, the more the cartilage gets nourished by the joint fluid," Bush-Joseph says.
-He recommends yoga or Pilates to keep the joints moving and improve flexibility.
+He recommends yoga or Pilates to make you more flexible.
 "Don't feel like you have to be perfect in class.
 Instructors will accommodate people with limitations."